 Before you apply anything to the fabric, ensure it is clean and dry.
 Any moisture in the fabric can impact how the product dries and thus how it will perform moving forward.
 If there is any dirt on the surface this will impact the treatment in a number of ways.
 Firstly, it could prevent this treatment adhering to the fabric.
 Secondly, as the treatment is invisible, any dirt or staining will be clear to see and will be difficult to remove once treated.
 Some fabrics can be machine washed, which is recommended if they have a larger amount of discolouration on them.
 Make sure you check the label of the fabric to see what the manufacturer recommends for cleaning.

 When applying a waterproofing product to any surface, it is important to do a test first to see how the fabric and the product reacts.
-Not all fabric is made the same, with thousand of different variations, so test a small, discrete area first.
+Not all fabric is made the same, with thousands of different variations, so test a small, discrete area first.

 Place the fabric on to some cardboard or a dust sheet to avoid applying the treatment to the floor.
 The treatment comes in a spray bottle so can be applied quickly and easily to the fabric with no clean-up of any tools required.
 The treatment can cover anywhere from 8-15m2 per litre depending on the fabric and how porous it is.
 Simply spray the treatment at roughly 6 inches from the surface.
 You will see the treatment darken the fabric, allowing you to see exactly where you have treated and identify if any areas have more applied than others.